Zalafina/QKeyMapper/README.md

 20. v1.3.3 -> Add Mouse XButton1 & XButton2 to key list for the support of mouse side buttons.
 21. v1.3.5 -> Add Chinese UI, use language select checkbox to change UI language between Chinese and English.
 Adapt to different resolutions(4K/2K/1K).
 22. v1.3.5(Build 20230805) -> Added a shortcut key that allows you to switch the mapping start and stop states directly in any state.
 Press the "Ctrl + F6" shortcut key, and you can immediately switch between the mapping start and stop states whether in the foreground or in the tray display state.
+23. v1.3.5(Build 20230806) -> The shortcut key for switching the mapping start and stop states can be customized through the KeySequenceEdit control.
+After clicking the KeySequenceEdit control with the mouse, press the desired shortcut key to set it.
+This custom shortcut key setting can save different values for each configuration.
 ---------------
 ## Screenshot
 ![Screenshot](https://raw.githubusercontent.com/Zalafina/QKeyMapper/master/screenshot/QKeyMapper_screenshot_03.png)